Lego Batman: Legacy of the Dark Knight

 Before You Play

-Refreshed 2 days agoIs Lego Batman: Legacy of the Dark Knight beginner-friendly for new players?
+Refreshed monthlyIs Lego Batman: Legacy of the Dark Knight beginner-friendly for someone new to this kind of game?

-Is LEGO Batman: Legacy of the Dark Knight better solo or with friends?
+Is Lego Batman: Legacy of the Dark Knight fun solo, or better with friends?

 Source: GAMES.GG Guide

-What should you know before starting Lego Batman: Legacy of the Dark Knight to get the best experience?
+What should I know before starting Lego Batman: Legacy of the Dark Knight?

 Dig deeper on this game